Discover more from Privatdozent

 “Own work no longer meant much, that he came to the Institute merely … to have the privilege of walking home with Gödel”

 Indeed, many if not most of the 20th century’s mathematical giants looked up to Kurt Gödel.
-In 1974, he was awarded the National Medal of Science by President Gerald Ford for — nothing less than — singlehandedly
+In 1974, he was awarded the National Medal of Science by President Gerald Ford for (more or less singlehandedly)

 “Laying the foundation for today's flourishing study of mathematical logic”

 Despite reports to the contrary, Gödel was neither Czech nor Jewish.
 Although his parents had been born in Brünn, they were very much part of a German community and both Kurt and his brother attended German schools, Gödel enrolling at the Evangelische Privat-Volks- und Bürgerschule in Brünn in 1912.
-As his a classmate later described
+As one of his classmates later described

 “Gödel considered himself always Austrian and an exile in Czechoslovakia”

-At the time, Czechs in Brünn were mostly non-urbane while Germans were more highly educated and so financially often better off.
-Identifying as German in other words seems to have been motivated by both cultural and socio-economic factors as much as (or perhaps even more so) than nationalistic reasons.
+At the time, Czechs in Brünn were mostly non-urbane while Germans were more highly educated and so often financially better off.
+Identifying as German in other words seems to have been motivated by both cultural and socio-economic factors as much as (or probably even more so) than nationalistic reasons.

 Biographers sometimes make note of the fact that Kurt grew up in “carefully sheltered surroundings, in a villa on the southern slope of the Spielberg, [Brünn’s] dominating landmark” (Sigmund, 2017).
-Meaning, perhaps, that although his formidable years certainly must have felt turbulent (World War I breaking out at age 8 and the subsequent breakup of the Austro-Hungarian Empire at age 12), the Gödel family seems to have been largely unaffected the by the war and following economic crisis (Dawson, 1984).
-Instead, they seem to have lived through the turbulent time well aware of the risk and uncertainty surrounding them, but which never came to pass.
-This likely had an effect on the curious child whose nickname was Herr Warum (“Mr. Why?”) and who, from a young age worried and thought excessively about the illness, disease and death.
+Meaning, perhaps, that although his formidable years certainly must have been turbulent (World War I breaking out at age 8 and the subsequent breakup of the Austro-Hungarian Empire at age 12), the Gödel family seems to have been largely unaffected the by the war and following economic crisis (Dawson, 1984).
+Instead, they seem to have lived through the turbulent time well aware of the risks and uncertainties surrounding them, which ultimately never came to bear.
+This likely had an effect on the curious child whose nickname was Herr Warum (“Mr. Why?”) and who, from a young age worried and thought excessively about illness, disease and death.